-When I told my friend Amy I had never flown a kite before, she was appalled.
+When I told my friend Amy I had never learned how to fly a kite, she was appalled.
 Her family made kite flying a tradition: “Every Easter we got three things – Silly Putty, bubbles and a kite.”
 She and her sisters would then race out back to see who could get hers flying first.

 It’s family memories like these that have kept Jon and Marieanne Trennepohl in business in southeast Michigan for over two decades.
 As owners and operators of Kites and Fun Things in Plymouth, the Trennepohls love to see beginners come to their store.